idleberg/Bootstrap-Listr/README.md

 #### Bash script

 If for some reason you can't use Gulp, there is a bash script provided to perform most of the tasks.
-Run `./setup.sh` and follow instructions.
+Run `./setup.sh` and follow instructions, take note that you will have to perform several tasks by hand.
 As with the Gulp tasks, you can use `./setup.sh init`, `./setup.sh setup` and `./setup.sh theme` for individual steps of the script.

 ### CDN